segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 3. Click **Configure Google Analytics 4 Web**.
 4. Select the web source that will send data to Google Analytics 4 and follow the steps to name your destination.
 The web source chosen must use [Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/){:target='_blank'}.
 5. On the **Settings** tab, under **Basic Settings**, enter in the [Measurement ID](https://support.google.com/analytics/answer/9539598){:target='_blank'} associated with your GA4 web stream.
-6. Set up your event mappings by following the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings){:target="_blank"}.
+6. Set up your event mappings by following the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings).

-After you've set up at least one event in your **Mappings** tab, you should be able to see your events and their parameters using Google's [Realtime](https://support.google.com/analytics/answer/9271392){:target="_blank"} and [DebugView](https://support.google.com/analytics/answer/7201382){:target="_blank"} reports.
-Note that the DebugView report requires some additional configuration before you can use the report.
-These two reports show you the events users trigger on your website as the events are triggered.
+After you've set up at least one event in your **Mappings** tab, you can see your events and parameters using the Google [Realtime](https://support.google.com/analytics/answer/9271392){:target="_blank"} and [DebugView](https://support.google.com/analytics/answer/7201382){:target="_blank"} reports.
+These two reports show you the events users trigger on your website as they occur.
+The DebugView report requires additional configuration before you can use it.

 Some parameters automatically populate prebuilt [dimensions and metrics](https://support.google.com/analytics/answer/9143382){:target="_blank"} in Google Analytics.
-For example, the parameters on the automatically collected and enhanced measurement events, as well as the required and optional parameters you send with the recommended events, populate pre-built dimensions and metrics.
+For example, the parameters on the automatically collected and enhanced measurement events and the required and optional parameters you send with the recommended events both populate pre-built dimensions and metrics.

-Other parameters require you to create [custom dimensions and metrics](https://support.google.com/analytics/answer/10075209){:target="_blank"} to see the parameter values in Google Analytics.
-Whenever you create a custom parameter, you need to create a corresponding custom dimension or metric so you can see that data.
+With custom parameters, you must create [custom dimensions and metrics](https://support.google.com/analytics/answer/10075209){:target="_blank"} so you can see the parameter values in Google Analytics.

 ### Understanding Event Parameters

 Parameters provide additional information about the ways users interact with your website.
-For example, when someone views a product you sell, you can include parameters that describe the product they viewed, such as the name, category, and price.
+For example, when someone views a product you sell, you can include parameters that describe the product they viewed, like `product_name`, `category`, and `price`.

 The automatically collected and enhanced measurement events include parameters by default.
 Google also provides a set of required and optional parameters to include with each recommended event.
 Additionally, you can add more event parameters when you need them.